 The law in Colorado requires all alleged dental malpractice cases be reviewed by a like-professional (i.e, an oral surgeon must review the alleged negligence of an oral surgeon, a periodontists must review the alleged negligence of a periodontists, a prosthodontist must review the alleged negligence of a prosthodontist, and so on) prior to the time allegations are made or a suit is filed.
 Therefore, before taking any dental malpractice case, we must collect all relevant records, including radiographic studies, and have them and the facts of your case reviewed by the appropriate expert.

 Because your dental chart plays such an important role in your dental malpractice case, it is important as soon as you suspect you are the victim of malpractice, you request a complete copy of your dental records.
 You are entitled to obtain a complete copy of your records at any time, for any reason, and you need not even say why you are requesting your records.
 The most common basis for requesting records is to simply say they are needed for a second opinion.

 In Colorado, you must file a dental malpractice lawsuit within two (2) years of the date you knew, or should have known, your dentist committed malpractice.
 Therefore, the sooner you collect your records and contact an attorney, the better.
 Christopher Dominick has successfully represented numerous individuals injured due to the negligence of a dentist, and would enjoy the opportunity to discuss your case with you.
-If you or a loved one has been injured/damaged at the hands of a dentist, contact Dominick Law to arrange a free initial consultation.
+If you or a loved one has been injured/damaged at the hands of a dentist, contact Dominick Law to arrange a free case evaluation.